FreeFem/FreeFem-doc2/source/documentation/developers.rst

    ```

-   A small template driver to unified the `:::cpp double` and `:::cpp complex` version.
+   A small template driver to unified the :cpp:`double` and :cpp:`complex` version.

    ```cpp
    @template <class R> @struct SuperLUDriver